oniatsu/HotSwitch-HS/README.md

 # Development

+## Requirements

+- Hammerspoon
+- PlantUML (Option: If you would update the class diagram on documents, it's necessary. `brew install graphviz && brew install plantuml`)

 ## Steps

 1. Edit codes.
 2. Reload Hammerspoon config and check that it's working correctly.

+### Administrator steps

 3. If you would update the class diagram, execute `plantuml doc/uml --o ../img` at your terminal.

-### Administrator steps

 4. Check current git tag. (`git describe --tags --abbrev=0`)
 5. Add a new git tag.
-6. Push the tags.
+6. Push the tag.
 Then, the release on GitHub is automatically created.

-## Requirements

-- Hammerspoon
-- PlantUML (If you would update the class diagram, it's necessary. `brew install graphviz && brew install plantuml`)

 ## Directory structure